Cghlewis/data-mgmt-ed-research-book/_book/05-roles.md

 1. Required skillset

 In assigning roles and responsibilities, make sure to consider the skills that are needed to be successful in each position.
-For example, when considering the role of a data manager and the responsibilities associated with that role, you may look for skillsets in the following buckets:
+For example, when considering the role of a data manager and the responsibilities associated with that role, you may look for skill sets in the following buckets:

-  - Interpersonal skills
+  - Interpersonal skills (Detail oriented, organized, good communicator)
-      - Detail oriented
-      - Organized
-      - Good communicator

-  - Domain skills
-      - Experience working with education data
+  - Domain skills (Experience working with education data, understands data privacy - FERPA, HIPAA)
-      - Understands data privacy (FERPA, HIPAA)

-  - Technical skills
+  - Technical skills (Understanding of database structure, experience building data pipelines, coding experience, specific software/tool experience)
-      - Understanding of database structure
-      - Experience building data pipelines
-      - Coding experience
-      - Specific software/tool experience

-The specific skills needed for each role will depend on your project needs as well as the skillsets of the other members of the team.
+The specific skills needed for each role will depend on your project needs as well as the skill sets of the other members of the team.

 2. Training needs